xumaple/google-form-response-parser/README.md

 Specifically for graphing ***ranked-format*** questions, there are two more identifiers within the `analysis/config` subpath that can be used:

 +  `ranks` is an identifier to a list which signifies the specific answer ranks that are handled per user, eg. only looking at each user's most or least ranked item, or a variety.
 +  `answer` is a unique identifier which changes the x-axis of the graph from being one-answer-per-bar, to one-rank-per-bar.
-Thus, the number of bars for this graph
+Thus, the number of bars for this graph is equal to the number of ranks specified by that question.

 For more information on these additional identifiers, see the [Examples](#ranked-format-specific-identifiers) section.